Who thought it would be so affordable to get new glasses while living in a foreign country?

 Volunteers said they have had luck finding prescription glasses and sunglasses at the Pearl Market and the Silk Market.

-Other volunteers living in Changzhou have had good luck finding them at the malls and markets in their city.
+Other volunteers visiting in Changzhou have had good luck finding them at the malls and markets in their city.

 Changsha + Nanjing

-Another got a pair or two in Changsha, and another found some in Nanjing.
+One volunteer got a pair or two in Changsha, and others found some in Nanjing.